 The government creates public documents to record significant events in an individual’s life.
-These events could include marriage, a court judgement, a home purchase, and military service.
+These events could include marriage, a court judgment, a home purchase, and military service.
 When investigating a company or an individual, consulting these records can be the best way to outline someone’s background.

 Common public records searches include:

 Depending on the case, documents relating to employment, military service, and name changes can also be searched.
 Qualified private investigators can search records listed under aliases and international records.

 Individuals may want to prove their spouse is unfaithful.
 Managers may have business concerns and want to check an employee’s background.
 An individual may decide to conduct a search for their birth parents.

 Public records searches are an important part of criminal background checks, background checks, and private investigations.
 They can reveal a person’s past and confirm their identity.
 Perhaps more importantly, they can expose what individuals try to hide.